JohnNDaras/ARTIFICIAL-INTELLIGENCE/Project_1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• BFS Search: The search starts from the root of the tree and explores neighboring nodes before moving on to the<br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; neighbors of the next level.  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Uniform Cost Search (UCS): Expands the frontier node with the lowest cost.
-UCS expands nodes in order of increasing path cost, ensuring that the first goal node selected for expansion is the optimal solution.  <br>
+UCS expands nodes in order of increasing&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; path cost, ensuring that the first goal node selected for expansion is the optimal solution.  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• A*: A best-first search algorithm using an evaluation function that combines heuristic and actual costs.
 In this case, it is the estimated cost of the cheapest solution through node n.  <br>  <br>